stragrothsk/vs-code-terminal-executor/README.md

 - The extension currently manages a single named Executor terminal and reuses it when available.
 - The command is stored in VS Code global state for the current user.
+- The extension is currently not able to destinguise if the command is still running or not.

 ## Release notes